ajoz/ajoz.github.io/_posts/2017-11-09-4developers-lodz-afterthoughts.markdown

 * retrospective closing activities - if we have opening activities why not closing activities?
 * use system of `plus/delta` to gather feedback from the participants, `delta` instead of `minuses` to force people to explain what they don't like and what whould they change

+I learned that the basic outline of a retrospective:
+1) Setting the stage - it's the time to welcome everyone, reiterate team goals, review all the working agreements
+2) Gather data - on a timeline of previous release / sprint a satisfaction line is drawn for each team member.
+The satisfaction line goes up or down due to "memorable, personally meaningful, significant events".
+It also worth to group people who work closely together to check how the satisfaction of those people compare.
+3) Generate insight - this is the moment to discuss the satisfaction line
+4) Decide What to Do - team should define SMART Goals
+5) Close - `plus/delta`

 ### Sagi, strumienie, reaktywność i inne buzzwordy - Jarosław Pałka

 This was my last talk of the day and I had a problem who should I choose.
 On one hand, I had this talk on the other *Getting Things Programmed* by Michał Bartyzel.
 I already read his book and I felt I have the strength for one more technical talk so I've chosen Jarek.
 I was not disappointed.
 It was not technical in the strict sense, it was inspirational.
 A very nice journey from the definition of a problem, through some nasty fails to a good ending.
 Everything with a lot of humour.